M5: Mental Noting

 try: I am thinking about not having enough money.
 I feel hopeless, and I keep thinking negative things about the future.

-You can notice that by describing the experiences (emotions, thoughts, events), instead of analyzing or judging them, you peel off a layer of unnecessary and useless suffering.
-Maybe you do have an objective problem, a negative feeling or thought, or an inconvenient event, but if you are being overly reactive to it, you make the whole situation even more difficult for you!
-This is why mental noting can bring some clarity and calmness.
+Notice that by describing your experiences (emotions, thoughts, events), instead of analyzing or labeling them, you can remove a layer of unnecessary suffering.
+Maybe you do have an objective problem, a negative feeling or thought, or an inconvenient event.
+If you are being overly reactive to it, however, this can make the entire situation more difficult for yourself.
+This is how mental noting can bring clarity and calmness to situations (Fronsdal, 2008).

 There are several useful forms that you can use when mentally noting your experiences: